Updated May 19, 2021

 What is “emergency use authorization”?

 The FDA may issue an emergency use authorization (EUA) that allows for certain health companies and providers to supply people with an unapproved medicine or medical product during public health emergencies.
 EUA is different than FDA approval.
-Currently, all 3 COVID-19 vaccines have EUA.47,48
+Currently, all 3 COVID-19 vaccines have EUA.47,48 Pfizer has recently submitted an application to the FDA for full approval.

 What is the difference between efficacy and effectiveness?